-One of the world's largest and most authoritative museums, the Louvre's magnificent Classical silhouette (and funky upside-down glass pyramid) are well-known attractions in the center of Paris.
-But as nice as the Louvre is from the outside, it really must be seen from the inside.
+One of the world's largest and most authoritative museums, the Louvre's magnificent classical silhouette (and funky glass pyramid) are well-known attractions in the center of Paris.
+But as nice as the Louvre is from the outside, its real magic is in the inside.

-Its collection ranges from Mesopotamian, Egyptian, and Greek antiquities to masterpieces by artists such as da Vinci, Michelangelo, and Rembrandt.
-With 35,000 art works of art (all created before 1848) it's a big (and worthwhile) commitment.
+The Louvre's collection ranges from Mesopotamian, Egyptian, and Greek antiquities, with masterpieces by Da Vinci, Michelangelo, and Rembrandt.
+With 35,000 works of art (all created before 1848), it's a big, and worthwhile, commitment.

 The Louvre is one of Paris's Big Three museums; the other two are the Museé d'Orsay (with Impressionist and Post-Impressionist art from the years 1848-1914) and the Centre Pompidou (with 20th-century works created after 1914).